vankadaribhavana/technical/index.rst

 ..
 Web Design and Development - Apssdc documentation master file, created by sphinx-quickstart on Mon May  4 10:32:34 2020.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directiv

-Welcome to E-commerce project using Java!
+   GIT
 ===============================================================

 .. toctree::